-Peach tones help create a cut crease eye look, paired with glowing skin, the thinnest of eyeliner, and nude lips, everything works together here for the very best
+Peachy nude tones help create a cut crease eye look that makes an everyday statement.
+Paired with glowing skin, the thinnest of eyeliner, and nude lips, everything works together here for the very best.

 It's All Glossy

-A touch of gloss added to shadow and a minimal line cut above the crease to add definition, this shadow look is complete with a gorgeous winged eyeliner and sheer highlighted skin.
+Keeping the cut crease minimal to add subtle definition, this shadow look is complete with equally subtle winged eyeliner and sheer highlighted skin.

 Cut Crease and Glow

-So much is happening here that we absolutely love, glowing skin along with a dramatic cut crease look is ideal for any special occasion you might have.
+So much is happening here that we absolutely love.
+Glowing skin along with a dramatic cut crease eyeshadow look is ideal for any special occasion you might have.
 The winged eyeliner and cut crease together are two total show-stoppers.

 Shimmering and sultry bronze eyeshadow makes way for a delightful cut crease look that has just enough sparkle and gloss.
 Deep crimson lips make this look all the better and more desirable.

-The light reflects on this cut crease look in the best way possible, glitter shadow on the lids, and deep tones blended in the crease is a beautiful balance of color and texture.
+The light reflects on this cut crease look in the best way possible.
+Glitter shadow on the lids and deep tones blended in the crease are a beautiful balance of color and texture.